mauricioaraldi/i18n-manager/README.md

 * _Language_, which will contain the strings to use;
 * _Mask_, which contains masks to how some specific numbers are normally shown in that country (telephone, ZIP code, etc.);

 Each key can contain an object or a string as value, which can contain another object or string as value and so on.
+No final key (which contains string as value) should ever be equal to any other key.
 Then, in the end, it can be something like:

 **en-us.json**
 ```json